-Russia unveils new fighter, Putin hails country's air power
+Putin hails Russia's air power as new fighter goes on view

 Its makers said the prototype is set to make its maiden flight in 2023 and deliveries could start in 2026.
 They said the new design could be converted to an unpiloted version and a two-seat model.

-The new aircraft, which hasn’t received a name yet, is smaller than Russia’s latest Su-57 two-engine stealth fighter, also built by Sukhoi, and has one engine.
-It can fly at a speed of 1.8-2 times the speed of sound and has a range of 3,000 kilometers (1,864 miles), the jet’s makers said.
+The prospective warplane, marketed under the project name Checkmate, has one engine and is designed to be smaller and cheaper than Russia’s latest Su-57 two-engine stealth fighter, also built by Sukhoi.
+It can fly at a speed of 1.8-2 times the speed of sound, has a range of 3,000 kilometers (1,864 miles) and a payload of 7,400 kilograms (16,300 pounds), the jet’s makers said.

+Russia’s Deputy Prime Minister Yuri Borisov voiced hope that the new fighter could be sold to India, Vietnam and African nations, adding that foreign customers are expected to order at least 300 such aircraft.
+Borisov noted that one foreign customer he didn’t name has already expressed a strong interest in the new jet.

+The sales of warplanes have accounted for the bulk of Russian weapons exports, but the two-engine Su-30 and Su-35 fighters have faced growing competition in global markets.

-Russian state corporation Rostec, which includes Sukhoi and other aircraft makers, has advertised the new plane under the tag Checkmate, an approach apparently intended to underline its superior characteristics.
+Sergei Chemezov, the head of Rostec state corporation that includes Sukhoi and other aircraft makers, said the new plane is expected to cost $25-30 million.
+He said that the Russian air force is also expected to place an order for the new fighter.

+Russia’s Sukhoi and MiG aircraft makers only have produced two-engine fighters since the 1980s.
+Some experts observed that it has placed Russia at disadvantage in some foreign markets where customers preferred cheaper one-engine aircraft.

-It said the new warplane belongs to the so-called fifth generation of fighter jets, a definition that assumes stealth characteristics and a capability to cruise at supersonic speed, among other advanced features.
+Rostec said the new warplane belongs to the so-called fifth generation of fighter jets, a definition that assumes stealth characteristics and a capability to cruise at supersonic speed, among other advanced features.

-Rostec said the new design includes artificial intelligence features to assist the pilot and other innovative technologies.
+The corporation noted that the new design includes artificial intelligence features to assist the pilot and other innovative technologies.
 It said the jet was designed to reduce service costs and to be easily adapted to varying customer needs.

-The prospective Russian fighter jet appears intended to compete with the U.S. F-35 Lightning II fighter, which entered service in 2015.
+Manturov noted that the new design would incorporate some components from the previous fighters to help reduce price.

 Rostec ran an aggressive advertising campaign in the days before the air show, publishing a picture of the new fighter hidden under a black tarpaulin with “Wanna see me naked?” written under it.
 It also posted a video featuring adulatory customers from India, the United Arab Emirates, Argentina, Vietnam and other countries, reflecting export hopes.